Estuary

 FAQs

-• What are my options for real-time data movement?
+What are my options for real-time data movement using Postgres to Snowflake CDC?

 Estuary Flow and Debezium are the two main options.
-Debezium is only for CDC and as open source will require you to set it up, maintain and support it on your own.
-With Estuary Flow you’re up in minutes and can mix CDC with other real-time or batch connections.
+Debezium is only for the CDC and, as open source, will require you to set it up, maintain it, and support it on your own.
+With Estuary Flow, you’re set up in minutes and can seamlessly mix CDC with other real-time or batch connections.

 Start streaming your data for free